Developing Performant Mobile Apps Part 3: Cross-Platform Apps 2023

 The solution enjoys huge 3rd party support, even from companies such as Microsoft.
 Not long ago, the company from Redmond shared their React Native for Windows, and macOS.
 The company even switched to the JS framework for their wider UWP app development purposes.

 Developing user interfaces can be somewhat painful.
 This is a tedious task since everything you do, you need to do yourself.
 The set of shipped elements available out of the box is underwhelming, at best.
+The Expo toolkit does make it easier to develop React Native apps, but it's still not an easy task.

 Flutter is one of the default options for creating apps for the upcoming Google’s new Operating System Fuchsia.
 It is pretty impressive, what can the framework do today.
 You may target iOS, Android, Linux, Windows, macOS, and the web using one codebase.